 Private pick-up services

 We recommend you to choose Inspitrip’s tours because our tours include an air-conditioned vehicle.
-There are many options that you can search for yourself here.
+There are many options that you can search for yourself at Inspitrip.com.
 The vehicles provide a full-package service with experienced drivers that will take you to the exact destinations.
-Also, Inspitrip has airport pickup service that will wait for you at the airport when you first arrive in the city.
+Also, Inspitrip offers Danang International airport pickup service that will wait for you at the airport when you first arrive in the city.

-The Marble Mountains are the symbol of Da Nang and are a cluster of five marble and limestone hills located in the Ngũ Hành Sơn District, south of Da Nang city.
+The Marble Mountains is the symbol of Danang city and is a cluster of five marble and limestone hills located in the Ngũ Hành Sơn District, south of Danang city.
 The five mountains are a complex of 5 mountains that are named based on five elements: Kim (metal), Moc (wood), Thuy (water), Hoa (fire) and Tho (earth).
 Mount Thuy is the highest and most beautiful, and there’s even a path to go to the top of Mount Thuy.
 The Marble Mountains are a must-visit with amazing landscapes and various architectural and historical buildings.

 All of the mountains consist of cave entrances and a network of tunnels that tourists can explore.
 The mountains also have lots of Buddhist sanctuaries that can be found just by strolling around.
 Located at the foot of the Marble Mountains, My Nghe Non Nuoc is a traditional stone sculpture village where you’ll get to see local craftsman making stone sculptures and handicraft products.
-We recommend booking a tour trekking the Marble mountains, with a local guide so you can enjoy the best of it.
+We recommend booking a trekking Marble mountains trekking tour, with a local guide so you can enjoy the best of it.

 At the summit of the Ba Na Hills, you will find spectacular vistas that stretch as far as the eye can see, and you can even take a cable car to the top if you are feeling lazy.
 There are so many must-see things in Ba Na but one of the main highlight attractions is the Golden Bridge.
 The bridge is supported by giant hands, contrary to the elegance of the bridge.
 The yellow color of this bridge is more prominent and displays a stark contrast between the forest and the giant hands.
 From the bridge, you can have a look at the magnificent landscape surrounded by clouds and mountains.
-You can take a tour with our Da Nang travel guide to Ba Na Hills with lunch included.
+You can take our Ba Na Hills and Da Nang City private tour with a tailor-made itinerary and lunch included.

-There are three pagodas named Linh Ung in Da Nang.
-Linh Ung pagoda in Bai But, Son Tra peninsula is the biggest and the most beautiful of the three.
-Linh Ung is the perfect example of a Vietnamese pagoda; built with many traditional features and representing an atmosphere of perfect harmony.
+There are three pagodas named Linh Ung in Da Nang in which the Linh Ung pagoda in Bai But, Son Tra peninsula is the biggest and the most beautiful of the three.
+Linh Ung is the perfect example of a Vietnamese pagoda; built with many traditional features and represents an atmosphere of perfect harmony.
 The path to the main chamber of the pagoda consists of 18 Arhats statues, each depicting various human emotions.
 It takes time for tourists to fully explore the pagoda.

 The main highlight of the pagoda is the famous Lady Buddha statue.
 The statue is situated on an area of about 20 hectares on the side of a mountain, looking to the sea while leaning on the Son Tra Peninsula.
-The Lady Buddha statue stands on a perfect position of the Son Tra peninsula that visitors can see it from nearly every corner of Da Nang.
+The Lady Buddha statue stands on a perfect position of the Son Tra peninsula that visitors can see it from nearly every corner of Danang.
 It is the highest statue in Vietnam, measuring 67 meters in height and 35 meters in diameter at its base.
-Even though it is a religious place, the pagoda find itself one of the most visited attractions in the city of Da Nang.
+Even though it is a religious place, the pagoda remains itself one of the most visited attractions in the city of Danang.